p-swethaa/Alcohol_detection/README.md

 The challenge is to create an Alcohol Detection System that effectively identifies drivers who are operating vehicles under the influence of alcohol.
 This system should be based on microcontroller technology and should have the capability to detect alcohol consumption accurately and swiftly in drivers.
 The solution should not only meet the technical requirements but also adhere to legal standards and ethical considerations.
 Developing an efficient, reliable, and cost-effective prototype is essential to address this critical issue and enhance road safety for everyone.

-Components:
+Required components to develope the solution:
-Bread board
+Bread board,
-Jumper wires
+Jumper wires,
-Relay module
+Relay module,
-Mq3 alcohol sensor
+Mq3 alcohol sensor,
-Arduino IDE
+Arduino IDE,
-DC motor
+DC motor,
 Capacitor

 Scope of Solution: